luapower/sock/sock.md

 The optional `expires` arg controls the timeout of the operation and must be a `sock.clock()`-relative value (which is in seconds).
-If the expiration clock is reached before the operation completes the socket is forcibly closed and `nil, 'timeout'` is returned.
+If the expiration clock is reached before the operation completes, `nil, 'timeout'` is returned.

 `host, port` args are passed to `sock.addr()` (with the optional `af` arg), which means that an already resolved address can be passed as `ai, nil`